Skip to content

 Panel(div(Markdown(DESC), style={"margin": "10px"}), key="Description"),

-Panel(note_text_view, header=NoteHeader(), key="note_text"),
+Panel(note_text_view, header=NoteHeader(), key="Note Text"),

 # Describe how the panels should be arranged by default